 Section 19.3 Arbitration.
 Upon receipt by either the Union or the County of a written request for arbitration of a dispute which has been processed in accordance with the procedures set forth above, representatives of the County and the Union shall attempt to agree upon an arbitrator.
 In the event no agreement has been reached on the selection of an arbitrator within ten (10) working days from the receipt of the request for arbitration, the Federal Mediation and Conciliation Service shall be requested to submit a list of eleven (11) qualified arbitrators living in the Northwest from which list the arbitrator shall be selected by alternatively striking one (1) name from the list until only one (1) name shall remain.
 A hearing shall be conducted by the arbitrator as soon thereafter as is practicable.
-The decision of the arbitrator shall be rendered within thirty (30) calendar days after the close of the hearing and such decision shall be final and binding upon all parties.
+The decision of the arbitrator shall be final and binding upon all parties.
 Any decision rendered shall be within the scope of this Agreement and shall not add to or subtract from any of the terms of the Agreement.
-In all matters submitted to arbitration, each party to the arbitration shall bear the entire cost of its own witnesses and representatives.
-The cost of the arbitrator and all other mutually incurred expenses of the arbitration shall be borne equally by the parties.
+In all matters submitted to arbitration, each party to the arbitrator and all other mutually incurred expenses of the arbitration shall be borne equally by the parties.